VIC.GOV.AU | Policy and Advisory Library

 Self-assessment tool

-This self-assessment tool provides support and guidance to school councils in evaluating their effectiveness as a collective council.
+The School council self-assessment tool (DOCX)External Link provides support and guidance to school councils in evaluating their effectiveness as a collective.
 Group discussion and reflection using the self-assessment process help school councils identify areas for improvement.
-Refer to: School council self-assessment tool or the tool can be accessed through the School Council (principal and business manager login required).
+The self-assessment tool also includes advice on how to prepare for and approach potential community members.

 Self-assessment video